-- ✓ Complete the 2024-2025 FAFSA no later than March I to receive your Official Financial Aid Offer. - ✓ Review your Estimated Financial Aid Offer.
+- ✓ Complete the 2024-2025 FAFSA by February 1 to receive your Official Financial Aid Offer. - ✓ Review your Estimated Financial Aid Offer.
 Read this guide.
-Contact us if you have any questions. - ✓ If "Estimated NYS TAP" is listed in your Estimated Financial Aid Offer, apply for your TAP Grant funding when completing the 2024-2025 FAFSA via the NYS Student Aid Payment Application. - ✓ If "Estimated Voc Rehab" is listed on your Estimated Financial Aid Offer letter, contact the Vocational Rehabilitation Office near your home to apply for VR support.
+Contact us if you have any questions. - ✓ If "Estimated NYS TAP" is listed in your Estimated Financial Aid Offer, apply for your TAP Grant funding when completing the 2024-2025 FAFSA via the NYS Student Aid Payment Application. - ✓ If "Estimated Voc Rehab" is listed on your Estimated Financial Aid Offer, contact the Vocational Rehabilitation Office near your home to apply for VR support.